This Caribbean Salad Recipe of fried plantains, avocado, red beans and tomatoes is perfect for a vacation-worthy meal!

 If you try to peel them like a banana you will regret your life choices.

-Make sure you fry the plantains in a sturdy pan like my favorite cast iron skillet (see Amazon link below if you need one); non-stick pans make it harder to get the caramelization you’re looking for in this plantain salad.
+Make sure you fry the plantains in a sturdy pan like my favorite cast iron skillet; non-stick pans make it harder to get the caramelization you’re looking for in this plantain salad.

 This plantain recipe would be a perfect side dish for the Saucy Puerto Rican Beans and Potatoes I shared earlier this week — plus, a great way to use up an extra cooked beans you have!

 - 2 tablespoons coconut oil